-- a.
-WREN IV is operated per this specification using DC Power as defined in this specification (see Section 7.2). - b.
-The WREN IV has been formatted via the SCSI FORMAT commands. - c.
-Errors caused by media defects or host system failures are excluded from error rate computations.
+- WREN IV is operated per this specification using DC Power as defined in this specification (see Section 7.2). - The WREN IV has been formatted via the SCSI FORMAT b. commands. - Errors caused by media defects or host system failures are excluded from error rate computations.
 Refer to Paragraph 8.0, Media Characteristics.